fbpx

 In 2020, the need for accessibility to mental health care for the BIPOC communities became glaringly apparent.
 The COVID-19 pandemic, the tragic murder of George Floyd, and continuous discrimination against communities of color exacerbated the need for equity in mental health services.

-My experiences navigating the mental health system as a Black man and my work helping thousands of patients as a Board Certified Psychiatric Nurse Practitioner inspired me to launch ReKlame Health in 2020.
+My experiences navigating the mental health system as a Black man and my work helping thousands of members as a Board Certified Psychiatric Nurse Practitioner inspired me to launch ReKlame Health in 2020.

 Although there is still work to be done in making mental health care equitable for everyone, we are on a mission to be that safe space with diverse practitioners and accessible services that we had once hoped to find.
 Our vision is to help others who may be suffering from mental health concerns but cannot get the help they need because of cost, stigma, and lack of access to trusted professionals.